raphael2G/Intro-to-AI-and-machine-learning/README.md

 # Intro-to-AI-and-machine-learning
 This repository contains introductory code for AI and machine learning.
 Primarily written in python notebooks using Tensorflow and keras, these brief snippets can be utilized as a starting point for anyone looking to start creating their first AI project.
 Video lectures on each topic can be seen on my youtube channel [coming soon].

+### What will you learn
+The purpose of this book is to take anyone interested in artificial intelligence from complete begginer to having the ability to...
+1. Learn more complicated AI (and non AI) topics on their own
+2. Turn their own projects and ideas into reality

-# Time Line
+### Time Line
+The written portion of the book will be completed by June 30th, 2023.
+All associated videos will be posted by July 31st, 2023.

-The goal deadline for this project will be June 30th, 2023.
-Updates to the github will be paused as I continue to right this book as people will utilize this as a resource to learn, and I don't want to confuse anyone along their journey while the project is under development.
+Updates to the github now have to go through finalization process as I continue to write this book.
+People will utilize this as a resource to learn, and the last thing I want to do is confuse anyone along their journey while materials are undergoing development.
 If you would like to help, let me know.

+Chapters Available for Preview: 3

+Chapters Drafted: 6

+3/20/2023 - Refine chapters 1, 2, 3

+4/20/2023 - Refine chapters 4, 5, 6

+5/20/2023 - Refine chapters 7, 8, 9

+6/30/2023 - Finalize all chapters

+7/20/2023 - Film associated videos

+7/31/2023 - Finalize and post all videos

+# Table of Contents

-# Chapter 1 - Handwritten Digit Classifier with MNIST dataset
+## Chapter 1 - Handwritten Digit Classifier with MNIST dataset
 In this chapter, we learn to download a dataset using tensorflow datasets, process data, and create, train, and evaluate a feed forward multilayer perceptron for the purpose of image classification.

 Main points covered: